CharlesCreativeContent/sentry-fastapi-demo/README.md

 Deploy the application.

-## Sentry Monitoring
-This application is integrated with Sentry for error tracking and reporting.
-To use Sentry, you will need to sign up for a Sentry account and configure the Sentry DSN in your application.

-## Contributing
-Contributions to the Sentry-FastAPI-Demo are welcome.
-Please feel free to fork the repository and submit pull requests.

 ## License
 The Sentry-FastAPI-Demo is open-source software licensed under the MIT license.

-## Support
-If you encounter any issues while using the Sentry-FastAPI-Demo, please open an issue on the GitHub repository.

 ## Acknowledgements
 Thanks to the FastAPI and Sentry communities for their great work, which made this template possible.